 Should We Write Code for LLMs Now?

 "Write code for humans to read" has been gospel for decades.
 Every style guide, every code review, every mentorship conversation reinforces it.
 Readability above all.
-And for most of software engineering's history, this was correct.
+For most of software engineering's history, this was correct.
 The audience for code was other engineers on your team, future maintainers, maybe an open-source community.

+That audience is changing.
 In 2025, a significant percentage of code is read, written, and modified by LLMs.
 GitHub Copilot is mainstream.
 Cursor is exploding in popularity.
 Claude 3.5 and GPT-4o can reason about entire codebases.
-David Crawshaw (CTO of Tailscale) captured the transition well in How I program with LLMs: even skeptics who initially dismissed these tools are finding they meaningfully change the workflow once you invest in learning them.
-Engineers at every level are generating, reviewing, and iterating on code with AI assistants as their primary collaborator.
-At Dropbox, I watch this shift happening daily across my teams, and I wrote about the organizational implications a few months ago.
+David Crawshaw (CTO of Tailscale) captured the transition in How I program with LLMs: even skeptics who initially dismissed these tools find they meaningfully change the workflow once you invest in learning them.
+Engineers at every level now generate, review, and iterate on code with AI assistants as a primary collaborator.
+At Dropbox I watch this shift happening daily across my teams, and I wrote about the organizational implications a few months ago.

 The Assembly Analogy

-We stopped writing assembly language.
-Not because assembly was bad.
-Not because it was wrong.
-We stopped because compilers got good enough that the abstraction was worth the tradeoff.
+We stopped writing assembly language once compilers got good enough that the abstraction was worth the tradeoff.
 You could write higher-level code, let the compiler handle the mechanical translation, and spend your cognitive budget on the actual problem.
+Nobody argued we should keep writing assembly "because it's more readable to the CPU."
+We acknowledged the audience had shifted, the compiler was now the intermediary, and we optimized for the new reality.

-Are we approaching a similar inflection point with source code itself?
-Not that code goes away.
-But that the conventions we use to write it might need to account for a new class of reader.
+We may be approaching a similar inflection point with source code itself.
+Not that code goes away, but that the conventions we use to write it might need to account for a new class of reader.
+I think that's where we are, and the implications are uncomfortable for people who've spent careers developing taste around human readability.

 What LLM-Friendly Code Looks Like

-Here's the interesting part.
 A lot of what makes code LLM-friendly also makes it better for humans:

 Verbose, descriptive variable names. userAuthenticationTokenExpirationTimestamp is better than exp for an LLM.
 It's also better for any human who didn't write the original code.
 The era of clever abbreviations should have ended years ago.